bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 ## I read that a hard fork deployment of segregated witness would be preferable to avoid complexity, is that correct? {why-not-hardfork}

+In effect, the only notable difference is the location of the witness root hash commitment which would be closer to the block header in a hard-fork implementation.
+To better understand the tradeoffs behind this decision, a good resource is Core developer Peter Todd's blog post [here](https://petertodd.org/2016/segwit-consensus-critical-code-review#commitment-structures)

+## Some people have argued that the soft-fork implementation is not well thought through and a hack that was rushed to avoid a hard-fork, is that true?

 Segregated witness, like CHECKSEQUENCEVERIFY of BIP 68 & 112, was first prototyped in the Elements Alpha sidechain.
 Like CSV, the implementation that finally made it into Bitcoin Core was different from the initial prototype, for various reasons:

-1. Alpha was a prototype chain, and there was a lot that learned from using it in production, even on just a test network.
+1. Alpha was a prototype chain, and there was a lot learned from using it in production, even on just a test network.
 The Alpha version of SegWit was a "just don't include the signatures, etc., in the hash" hard-fork change.
-With the experience of using this code on a testnet sidechain, and performing third-party integrations, it was discovered that this approach has significant drawbacks: it is an inefficient use of block space size; it requires messy, not-obviously-correct code in the core data structures of bitcoin; and it totally and completely breaks all existing infrastructure in weird, unexpected, layer-violating, and unique ways.
-The tweak introduced to allow SegWit to be soft-fork compatible also fixes all these issues.
+With the experience of using this code on a testnet sidechain, and performing third-party integrations, it was discovered that this approach has significant drawbacks.
+The tweak introduced to allow SegWit to be soft-fork compatible also fixes most if not all of the issues introduced by the hard-fork implementation.
 It's an objectively better approach regardless of hard-fork vs soft-fork, for code engineering reasons.

 2. The idea itself was refined and improved over time as new insights were had.
 Luke-Jr's approach made script versioning very easy (1 byte per output) to add.
 Script versioning allows us to fix all sorts of long-standing problems with the bitcoin scripting language.
 To ease review, the first SegWit script version only makes absolutely uncontroversial fixes to security problems like quadratic hashing, but much more (like aggregate Schnorr signatures) becomes possible.

+3. The final SegWit code in v0.13.1 is subject to a bunch of little improvements, e.g. the location of the commitment in the coinbase and the format of the SegWit script types, which were recognized and suggested during the public review process.

 Today's SegWit has benefited from the lessons learned from previous implementations and the cumulative review of dozens of contributors since the first iteration, significantly reducing technical debt and increasing extensibility

-3. The final SegWit code in v0.13.1 is subject to a bunch of little improvements, e.g. the location of the commitment in the coinbase and the format of the SegWit script types, which were recognized and suggested during the public review process.
-The former being the only thing that would be different if SegWit were to be implemented as a hard fork.

 ## Will there be a hard fork before or as part of the segregated witness implementation?  {#pre-segwit-fork}